Tanishka-001/Tanishka-001/README.md

 ## Hey There👋,

-I’m Tanishka a Data Science graduate based in India
+I’m Tanishka a Data Science graduate based in India.

 I turn raw data into insights and build data-driven solutions to real-world problems.

 If something sparks my curiosity, I explore it with data and ship something useful.

 ### 🔭 Currently working on